taccho18/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 Click **Undelegate** to remove a delegation.

-Refer to [Managing User Hierarchies](/users-guide/enterprise-tenant#user-hierarchies) for details on delegation.
+Refer to [Managing user hierarchies](/users-guide/enterprise-tenant#user-hierarchies) for details on delegation.

-> **Requirements:** You need a role with user management permission to perform this option.

 <a name="diasble-user"></a>
 ### To disable/enable a user

 Click the menu icon at the right of the respective row and then click **Disable** to disable an active user, or click **Enable** to enable a user that has been disabled.

-> **Requirements:** You need a role with user management permission to perform this option.

 <a name="delete-user"></a>
 ### To delete a user

 Click the menu icon at the right of the respective row and then click **Delete**.

-> **Requirements:** You need a role with user management permission to perform this option.